FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 Adding new platform for compilation
 -----------------------------------

 In order to add a new platform for compilation, you simply have to specify the computational environment.
-In a simplest case this require:
+In a simplest case this requires:

 - To edit the ``env.sh`` file.
 - To add a folder with the name of the platform to the ``env`` folder and put the ``shell`` file with enrionment setup.